warolv/igorzhivilo.com/_posts/2021-06-25-cka-series-network-policy.markdown

 You must see 'nginx' welcome page.

-7. Add **ingress port filtering for port 80**,  for web / api / db pods.
+### Add ingress port filtering for port 80,  for web / api / db pods.

 That how it looks after you applied all network policies from previous 7 exercises (besides 2):

 <img src="/assets/images/cka-series/network-policy/9.png" align="center"/>

-8. **web pod** must have ingress and egress internet access (use external services to work properly), but must **deny egress access to any pod inside of the k8s cluster**, except api pod (which already done previously)  in the same namespace.
+### web pod must have ingress and egress internet access (use external services to work properly), but must deny egress access to any pod inside of the k8s cluster, except api pod (which already done previously)  in the same namespace.

 <img src="/assets/images/cka-series/network-policy/10.png" align="center"/>